coed-ethics/codeethics.github.io/Ethical Tech Initiatives/index.md

 - Headphones that spy on you http://www.theregister.co.uk//2017//04//20//bose_sued_privacy
 - Light relief - apple terms and conditions as a comic https://www.indy100.com/article/youve-finally-got-no-excuse-for-avoiding-reading-apples-terms-and-conditions-7563656
 - https://motherboard.vice.com/en_us/article/evpz7a/turn-off-wi-fi-and-bluetooth-apple-ios-11  ios11 settings don’t do what you think

+## Continuity

+Ensuring best practice in technology that accounts for real, messy humans.
+Creating and supporting products and services that are safe, secure and reliable for real, messy human lives and situations.
+It’s about ensuring people with different needs and abilities who might reasonably use them are accounted for with inclusive design, and that the technology is suitably supported and maintained.
+It’s about following appropriate best practices for the specific hardware and software elements of a product and anticipating and adapting to new needs and threats as they emerge.

+### Tools or Examples
+- Tool for AI or data-trained algo risk checking - https://medium.com/microsoft-design/how-to-recognize-exclusion-in-ai-ec2d6d89f850
+- Have external experts checked the ethics?  (unlike facebook’s news feed emotion study http://www.pnas.org/content/111/24/8788.full )
+- Various security and risk frameworks listed in Camouflage or Monsters (thinking about malice and misfortune) https://www.cl.cam.ac.uk/~rja14/Presentations/camouflage-or-monsters-2017.pptx
+- https://www.fastcodesign.com/3066631/software-is-politics a range of design practices
+- Think about diferent user groups too - privacy settings are a feminist issue https://qz.com/1042852/using-a-fitness-app-taught-me-the-scary-truth-about-why-privacy-settings-are-a-feminist-issue/
+- Internal practices matter too - eg who has access to customer information  https://www.ftc.gov/news-events/press-releases/2017/08/uber-settles-ftc-allegations-it-made-deceptive-privacy-data
+- The power of default options https://www.fastcompany.com/40403706/the-subtle-power-of-default-choices
+- Timewellspent.io   avoiding addictive setups
+- http://interconnected.org/home/2017/10/31/security_and_privacy thoughts on security and privacy, and how they fit with the realities of startups building connected products

+### Things to Think About
+- Cheap smartphones leave poor vulnerable http://www.slate.com//articles//technology//future_tense//2017//04//cheap_smartphones_leave_the_poor_vulnerable_to_fraud_and_harassment.html